RunestoneInteractive/HomePage/pages/webwork.rst

 If you would like to request a WeBWorK course, please fill out `this Google form <https://docs.google.com/forms/d/e/1FAIpQLSdDjb9_L8hN3zaI-7cIvpbbt8YTLcjMwzn-vwq1DJ9SKU7V3g/viewform?usp=sf_link>`_.
-If you have a complicated request that the form doesn't cover, please contact alex@runestoneinteractive.com.
+If you have a complicated request that the form doesn't cover, please contact alex@runestone.academy.

 FAQ